Menu:

 Special Observances

-The sand ceremony can be an alternative to a unity candle for some couples.Containers are needed, one container to pour the sand into, and smaller containers that you pour the sand from.
-Plain or colored sand can be found at Michael's and other craft stores or can be sand from beaches from prior vacation destinations.
-This ceremony can be created for just the couple or can include as many people as they desire.
+The sand ceremony can be an alternative to a unity candle for some couples.
+Containers are needed -- one container to pour the sand into, and smaller containers that the sand is poured from.
+Plain or colored sand can be found at craft stores, or sand can be collected from beaches from prior vacation destinations, from the desert, etc. This ceremony can be created for just the couple or can include as many people as they desire.
 The bride and groom pour their two containers of sand into the vessel simultaneously.
-A small amount of sand can be left in each container to symbolize that although the couple is joined, each remain individuals.
+A small amount of sand can be left in each container to symbolize that although the couple is joined, both people remain individuals.
 If desired, other family members can be asked to pour a container of sand into the vessel.
-Jody has created a passage that is read while the sand is poured.
+I have created a passage that is read while the sand is poured.

 Back to Wedding Services and Rates